PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/on-before/+page.md

 ## `Page.onBefore()`
-The special method `onBefore()` in your `Page` classes works very similar to `App.onBefore()`: `Page.onBefore()` will be called each time the user comes to the page.
+The special method `onBefore()` in your `Page` classes works very similar to `App.onStart()`: `Page.onBefore()` will be called each time the user comes to the page.
 It can for example be useful if you want to keep track of how many times the user has visited that page.

 ::: tip Example